-The social media may be used to:
+Social media may be used to:

-- Post minutes and dates of meetings - Propagate urgent information such as floods, road closures etc. - Advertise pertinent business and community social events and activities - Good news stories linked website or press page - Vacancies - Retweeting or 'share' information from partners i.e. police, library and health etc. - Announcing new information. - Post or Share information from other Parish related community groups / clubs / associations / bodies e.g Schools, sports clubs and community groups - Refer resident queries to the Clerk and all other Councillors
+- Post minutes and dates of meetings - Advertise events and activities - Good news stories linked website or press page - Vacancies - Post or 'share' information from partners i.e. District and County Council, Police, health organisations etc. - Announcing new information. - Post or Share information from other Parish related community groups / clubs / associations / bodies e.g. schools, sports clubs and community groups - Refer resident queries to the Clerk and all other councillors